 God is only an opinion.
 Churches have formed societal structures and inspired morality, but they’re also a venue for ignorance, stuck on an ancient book that needs major revisions.
 Many new things have been learned over the centuries in medicine and science, improving life, along with some trade-offs.
 But knowledge gets selectively interpreted by people of faith who wall themselves off.
 As the world gets more crowded and interdependent, there’s less room for rigid, dogmatic beliefs.
 The most dangerous ones now are environmental scarcity denials.

 Humans are too innately tribal to solve chronic social and environmental problems.
 Many of them enjoy having enemies more than cooperating with each other and nature.
 Members of each tribe claim that “only those people” have flawed logic.
 This could be seen as a lack of education or critical thinking deficiencies, but schooling hasn’t worked.
 Some of the worst offenders are well educated and presume they can’t have biases.

 The publicity-shy Center must speak up to prevent the fringes from controlling narratives.
 Still, not all the best ideas come from the Center; they’re often too bland or stoic.
 A wise society would choose the smartest concepts from each side and vote on them.
 It’s doubtful this will happen until a intractable resource-crisis forces it (see other posts on this blog).

-This page will be updated and reworded at random with new information.
+This page may be updated and reworded at random with new information.
 If you cite it, please post the link instead of a pasted snapshot. *I’m not sure how others stay motivated to write when nihilism seems inevitable!